ARCHER2-HPC/archer2-website/about/policies/project_account_closing.md

 These situations are most likely to come about during one of the following scenarios:

-1. The retirement of project (usually one month after project end)
+1. The retirement of project (usually one month after project end for projects of up to 12 months duration, two months for longer projects)
 2. A PI tidying up a project requesting the removal of user(s) no longer working on the project
 3. A user wishing his/her own account to be removed
 4. A failure by a user to respond to the annual request to verify their email address held in the SAFE